 The tuition fee you pay will vary depending on your fee status and your programme.
-Tuition fees are detailed on individual programme pages.

 For many applicants, your fee status is the same as your current country of residence.
 However, not all cases are this straightforward.
 We use the information you provide on your application to determine your fee status, and will confirm this with you after you submit your application.

 Will I be classified as an international student?

 You will be probably be classified as an international student if:

 - You are a national from outside the EU